rexfordnyrk/pgginsessions/README.md

-# pggin
+# PGGINSESSIONS
-postgresql backend for gin-gonic session middleware
+A Postgresql backend for Gin-gonic session middleware